-Storm restoration in Onarga
+Storm damage restoration in Onarga

 Onarga is a village of roughly 1,300 people in Iroquois County, positioned on the flat open farmland that makes this stretch of northeastern Illinois one of the state's most severe-weather-exposed corridors.
 The terrain here offers no resistance to storms: derechos drive straight-line winds across unbroken fields, the Iroquois River system creates real flash-flood risk each spring, and Iroquois County recorded tornadoes in every season including a rare late-December multi-tornado outbreak in 2025.
 Winter compounds the picture with heavy ice accumulation and blizzard conditions that routinely collapse gutters and stress older rooflines.
 Storm Damage 911 connects Onarga homeowners with vetted, licensed local professionals for a free property assessment.